-Please visit the following website: www.UHCRetiree.com/uc for information on how to obtain needed care during a disaster.
+Please visit the following website: retiree.uhc.com/uc or contact Customer Service for information on how to obtain needed care during a disaster.

 If you cannot use a network pharmacy during a disaster, you may be able to fill your prescription drugs at an out-of-network pharmacy.
 Please see Chapter 5, Section 2.5 for more information.